 A 2.800/4.000 cumulative Benedictine University GPA is required for maintenance and completion of the Health Education and Promotion program.
 This GPA is required to register for the following courses: HLED 4366 and 4381; the degree cannot be completed without these courses.
 If it is determined at any time that a student cannot complete the GPA requirements, the student will be required to change his or her major and seek academic advising outside of that program.
 Students can pursue an alternate major in the department (or another department), as well as reapply to pursue the Health Education and Promotion major if qualified in the future.
 There is no department specific application process for acceptance into this major; students can enter the program upon acceptance into the University or change their major at a later date by completing the university 'Change of Academic Plan' form.
-Permission to enroll in and/or completion of courses required for the Health Education.
+Permission to enroll in and/or completion of courses required for the Health Education and Promotion Major does not imply a waiver of this GPA requirement for graduation.

-A student earning a B.A. in Health Education and Promotion can also complete a major in Nutrition and Dietetics, or Nutrition and Allied Health programs.
+A student earning a B.A. in Health Education and Promotion can also complete a major in Nutrition and Dietetics, or Food and Nutrition Management programs.